tom-draper/persona/src/persona/data/README.md

 (International Labour Organization): the distribution of employed people across the ISCO-08 (or, as a fallback, ISCO-88) major occupational groups, from each country's most recent labour-force survey.

+`employment status` splits the population aged 15 and over into `Employed`, `Unemployed` and `Outside the labour force`.
+It is derived from two World Bank series (modelled ILO estimates) — the labour-force participation rate and the unemployment rate — so it is available for almost every country on one consistent method.
+Like marital status and occupation it is only assigned to adults.
+It is drawn independently of `occupation`, so an occasional persona is both unemployed and carries an occupation; see the independence caveat in the top-level README.
+A handful of microstates have no World Bank estimate and omit the feature.

 ## Cities